 - Fang JY, Liu GH, Zhu B, Wang XK, Liu SH: Carbon budgets of three temperate forest ecosystems in Dongling Mt., Beijing, China.
-Science in China Series D: Earth Sciences 2007, 51:92–101.
+Science in China Series D: Earth Sciences 2007, 51: 92–101.View Article

 - Liu HL, Shi X, Wang JC, Yin LK, Huang ZY, Zhang DY: Effects of sand burial, soil water content and distribution pattern of seeds in sand on seed germination and seedling survival of Eremosparton songoricum (Fabaceae), a rare species inhabiting the moving sand dunes of the Gurbantunggut Desert of China.
-Plant Soil 2011, 345:69–87.View Article
+Plant Soil 2011, 345: 69–87.
+10.1007/s11104-011-0761-7View Article

 - McCunen B, Grace JB: Analysis of Ecological Communities.
 Gleneden Beach, Oregon: MjM Software Design; 2002.